 Welcome to our Frequently Asked Questions page.
 Here you will find answers to the most common questions on applications, fees or getting started on your course.
 If there are any questions you don't see answered below, please don't hesitate to email us and one of our staff will get back to you as soon as possible.
 Email email@example.com.

-Applications must be made using the links on the 'How to Apply' page.
-Please make sure to read the information on the required supporting documents before you apply.
+Applications must be made using the links on the individual course webpage.
+Go to the List of Courses available on our 'How to Apply' page and click on a course title to be brought to the course webpage.
+Please read the information for the programme and on the required supporting documents before you apply.
 Applications cannot be made by post and all applications are subject to a €35 Application Fee.
 Students whose first language is not English must provide evidence that their English language ability meets the required standard for admission.
 See the 'How to Apply' page for more details.

 Once you have added all your details and submitted your online application, you will receive acknowledgment of your application via email.
 The Course Director and selection committee will evaluate your application and applicants will be informed of their decision by email.
 The selection process may take up to 3 weeks to complete following the application closing date.
 Submission of full and complete documentation will ensure more timely processing of your application.
 If transcripts are not submitted, your application cannot be reviewed by the selection committee.
 All correspondence regarding the status of your application will be communicated to you by email and it is your responsibility to ensure that the email address that you provide is up to date and that you check it on a regular basis.

-Details of course fees are available on the individual course pages (link to courses page).
-All queries relating to fee payments, receipts etc. must be directed to the University of Limerick Student Fees Office, Fees Office FAQ's, or email email@example.com
+Details of course fees are available on the individual course pages.
+All queries relating to fee payments, receipts etc. must be directed to the University of Limerick Student Fees Office, Fees Office FAQ's, or email firstname.lastname@example.org

 Fees are payable at the start of each semester and can be paid through your student portal.
 If your company is sponsoring your fees, the invoice will still be issued in the student's name, unless a special arrangement is made with the UL Fees Office.
 The amount due each semester is the total Programme Fee divided by the number of semesters.
 Once a student has enrolled on a programme they will be liable for that semester's fees.
 Please see the Fees Office website for full details of fees and regulations.